City-Hopping Around the United States: Nashville, Memphis and New Orleans, Done Differently

-Nashville, Memphis and New Orleans are three cities that each bring something unique to the table when it comes to Southern culture.
-What they have in common is hearty cuisine and thriving blues and jazz scenes that make them must-visits when in this neck of the woods.
+Nashville, Memphis and New Orleans are three cities that bring something unique to the table when it comes to Southern culture.
+What they have in common is hearty cuisine and thriving blues and jazz scenes, which makes them must-visit spots when you’re in this neck of the woods.

-You can drive from Nashville to Memphis in three and a half hours, and on from Memphis to New Orleans in just under six hours, spending a couple of nights in each destination.
+You can drive from Nashville to Memphis in three and a half hours, and on from Memphis to New Orleans in just under six, spending a couple of nights in each destination.

-Known for its music scene that spans country to rock, Nashville aptly goes by Music City.
-It’s all about the party here, and tucking into wholesome foods such as ‘meat and three’ (one meat and three side dishes) and macaroni and cheese.
+Nashville aptly goes by the name Music City, with a scene spanning country to rock.
+It’s all about the party here, and tucking into wholesome foods such as meat and three (one meat-based main dish and three side dishes) and macaroni and cheese.

-Hot chicken, barbecue, fried pickles, sweet potato fries, cornbread – the list of Nashville’s culinary specialities goes on.
+Hot chicken, barbecue, fried pickles, sweet potato fries, cornbread – the list of culinary specialities in Nashville goes on.
 Tuck into these on a guided walking food tour, which takes you to landmarks such as Broadway and the Country Music Hall of Fame.

 Stay at Music City Hostel

-Music aside, hours can be spent getting lost in Memphis’s history.
-This tour sheds light on this city’s past, including its part in both the American Civil War and Prohibition.
+Hours can be spent getting lost in the history of Memphis.
+This tour sheds light on the city’s past, including its part in both the American Civil War and Prohibition.
 Lasting two hours, the tour also takes in architectural highlights such as the Lincoln American Tower, Calvary Episcopal Church and Court Square Fountain.

-With thoughtfully designed furnishings (geometric patterns and bold use of color), modern event spaces and three restaurants, Hu.
-Hotel positions itself as setting a new standard for Southern hospitality.
-It takes its name after Hugh Lawson White ‘Hu’ Brinkley, who put Memphis on the map as a shipping hub in the 19th century.
+With thoughtfully designed furnishings (geometric patterns and bold use of color), modern event spaces and three restaurants, Hu Hotel sets a new standard for Southern hospitality.
+It is named for Hugh “Hu” Lawson White Brinkley, who put Memphis on the map as a shipping hub in the 19th century.

-Louisiana’s city of New Orleans is considered the Big Easy for its relaxed pace of life – although it rivals New York as the city that never sleeps.
+New Orleans, Louisiana, is dubbed the Big Easy after the relaxed pace of life here – although it rivals New York as the city that never sleeps.
 Live music, street parties (famously Mardi Gras) and round-the-clock bars are how New Orleanians do it.

 Visit the historic French Quarter

-The French Quarter’s Bourbon Street is notorious for its party scene and music, but a lesser-known spot loved by New Orleanians is Frenchmen Street.
-On the outskirts of the buzzy French Quarter, this area is home to all kinds of live music, including like funk, blues, soul and swinging jazz.
+Bourbon Street in the French Quarter is notorious for its party scene and live music, but a lesser-known, similar spot is Frenchmen Street.
+On the outskirts of the buzzy French Quarter, this area is home to all kinds of live music, including funk, blues, soul and swinging jazz.
 A fun evening is guaranteed.

 Stay at Ace Hotel

 Ace Hotel sits at the heart of the up-and-coming Warehouse District, where coffee shops and boutiques take up residence in converted brick warehouses.
 Close to art galleries, museums and the French Quarter, this boutique hotel is in a great location.
-Its highlights include acoustic guitars and turntables in every room, and a rooftop pool.
+Highlights include acoustic guitars and turntables in every room, as well as a rooftop pool.